 The NHS has always involved a mixture of public and private provision.
 For example, most GPs are not public employees but rather independent contractors to the NHS.
 This was part of the settlement struck with GPs when the NHS was established in 1948.
 Dentistry is another profession that has remained largely outside the NHS while receiving NHS funding.

 Update: this page was written in the run-up to the 2010 general election.
-See our 2015 verdict on NHS privatisation that was created in the run-up to the 2019 general election.
+See our more recent article on NHS privatisation that was created in the run-up to the 2019 general election.

 What is the current situation?

 In recent years, the NHS has become an even more mixed system, particularly in England.
 Reforms introduced by Labour saw private sector organisations becoming involved in new ways.
 For example, from 2003 the government commissioned around 35 new 'independent sector treatment centres' (ISTCs), with the aim of helping the NHS to reduce waiting times for hip and knee surgery, cataract operations and other procedures.
 These treatment centres are owned and operated by private companies, but are contracted to provide services exclusively to NHS patients.

 Despite this increasingly complicated picture, the NHS today remains a public system, funded by public money, and delivered mainly by publicly owned providers.
 ISTCs, for example, perform just 2 per cent of all elective (planned) operations funded by the NHS.
 In some clinical areas, such as mental health, the proportion of private and voluntary sector provision is far greater than others.